borg286/sevtech/README.md

 * Tasty Sandwich: Cooked Meat of any kind + Bread gives **3% Grain, Protein**

 * Rice **(very spammable): 1% Grain**, negligible hunger, 0 saturation

+* Cooked Shark Meat: although it fills only **Protein (3.5%)**, it has no saturation cap and can be eaten at any time, even if you food bar is full.
+Good if you need constant HP regen in battles.

 ## Combat